 Most of these pictures were trashy potboilers, set on earth (Earthquake, 1974), in the air (Airport, 1970 and its many sequels), on the sea (Jaws, 1975 and its sequels) as well as under the sea (The Poseidon Adventure, 1972).

-Most of them proved to be extremely popular with the large public, at once cashing in and promoting collective fears of the most ordinary behaviors, such as flying (Airport), swimming on Long Island’s beaches (Jaws), and working in a high-rising building (The Towering Inferno).
-The pattern of these blockbusters, as far as the Academy was concern, was to receive a large number of nominations, in recognition of their technical aspects and commercial appeal, but few awards.
+Nonetheless, most of them proved to be extremely popular with the large public, at once cashing in and promoting collective fears of ordinary individuals’ most ordinary behaviors, such as flying (Airport), swimming on Long Island’s beaches (Jaws), and working in a high-rising building (The Towering Inferno).

-With a considerable budget of $10 million (bigger than the budget of The French Connection in 1971 and The Godfather in 1972), producer Ross Hunter cast the film with an all-star cast, including Burt Lancaster and Dean Martin, and made a glossy if silly and hollow picture, which benefited from the cinematography of Ernest Laszlo and music of Alfred Newman, who composed his very last score.
+With a considerable budget of $10 million (bigger than the budget of two superb Oscar winners, The French Connection in 1971 and The Godfather in 1972), producer Ross Hunter was clever enough to cast the film with an all-star cast.

 Detailed Plot

-Van Hefflin (in his last screen role) plays demolition expert Guerrero, a loser with mental issues, who plans to commit suicide by blowing up a Rome-bound Boeing 707 jet, flying from a snowbound Chicago airport.
+Van Hefflin (in his last screen role) plays a demolition expert named Guerrero, a loser with mental issues, who plans to commit suicide by blowing up a Rome-bound Boeing 707 jet, flying from a snowbound Chicago airport.
 He plans to set off a bomb in his attaché case so that his wife, Inez (Maureen Stapleton), can collect the insurance money of $225,000.

 Once the crew becomes aware of Guerrero’s madness, Captain Vernon Demerest (Dean Martin), a pilot who’s there to evaluate Captain Anson Harris (Barry Nelson), he tries to persuade Guerrero not to trigger the bomb, telling him his insurance policy had been cancelled.
 Meanwhile, airport manager Mel Bakersfeld (Burt Lancaster) deals with weather, runway and stowaway problems.